-Worse still, do you that industry can be given permits to 'take' a Koala?
+Worse still, do you that industry can be given permits to ‘take’ a Koala?
 This means that a company can accidentally kill a Koala during their operations and be exempt from prosecution.
-This would not be allowed with a Koala Protection Act.
+This would not be allowed with the Koala Protection Act.

 The Koala Protection Act will also insist that the Koala should be treated with immense respect, and that every single tree on the Australian landscape needs to be protected; not only for the Koalas, but the millions of other species living there, including humans.
 Remember: ‘No Tree No Me’.

 The Australian Government needs to see Koalas as a national treasure, deserving of absolute protection and long term survival.

 The Koala Protection Act is unassailable, and will see Koalas receive the highest level of protection of any animal species in Australian history.
 We are confident that other species around the world will benefit from our desire to protect the Australian forests.

 The AKF was successful in arguing to the Federal Governement that the Koala should be listed as ‘vulnerable’ in 2012.
 Since that time nothing has changed, except the federal laws have been weakened at the behest of industry.
 A Recovery Plan was supposed to have been written and finished by 2014 and it is still nowhere to be seen.

 It is clear that existing federal legislation is incapable of providing the level of protection needed to save the Koala.
 Read about more about that here.^